-This shot is, of course, a very fun choice for St. Patrick’s Day.
+The Irish Flag shot is, of course, a very fun choice for St. Patrick’s Day.
 But it’s lovely for any day – sweet and delicious, perfect as a dessert substitute.

 It’s not as hard as you think.
 You can do it with just a spoon, or you might want some cocktail pourers if your bottles are very full.